Microsoft Teams Connection Guide

 [command] [indicator].
 An example command might look like this:

-block-host in this case, in a variable called $first_word.
+!block-host 188.8.131.52.
+InsightConnect automatically extracts and captures commands, like block-host in this case, in a variable called

 When your command is followed by a commonly used network or security indicator, our chatbot detects the format of the indicator, extracts it automatically, and stores it in an output variable.